H Magnum

 Guy-Hervé Imboua, better known by his stage name H Magnum, is an Ivorian rapper and singer signed to the LoudSchool Production record label.

+Biography

 Guy-Hervé Imboua was born in Yopougon, Ivory Coast, and immigrated at the age of 9 years old to France and resided in the 20th arrondissement of Paris.
 He started rapping in various bands, notably Aconit, a collective of young rappers from Saint-Blaise region, and appeared in various compilations.
 He later joined the rap collective L'Injection Lyricale.
 Gaining fame, he opened for Akon on 11 April 2009 at Bercy and performed alongside IAM at Zénith de Paris on 27 June 2009.

 In 2012 he released his own materials in the album Dream.
 He has also collaborated with many rappers including Kery James, Intouchables, Diam'S and Sexion d'Assaut.